GenericMappingTools/gmt/trunk/doc/rst/source/pslegend.rst

     from the margin, printed with **FONT\_ANNOT\_PRIMARY**.
 Use **-** if no *fill* or outline (*pen*) is required.
 When plotting just a symbol, without text, *dx2* and *text* can be omitted.
-Two **psxy** symbols require special attention: front (**f**) and vector (**v**).
+Two **psxy** symbols may take special modifiers: front (**f**) and vector (**v**).
-    You must prepend the length of the desired item to the rest of the symbol argument; this will be used internally to set the correct fault or vector length and will be stripped before passing the arguments to **psxy**.
+    You can append modifiers to the symbol and affect how the fronts and vectors are presented (see **psxy** man page for modifiers).
+    **pslegend** will determine default settings for all modifiers and secondary arguments if not provided.
+A few other symbols (the rectangles, ellipse, wedge, mathangle) may take more than a single argument size.
+    If just a single size if given then **pslegend** will provide reasonable arguments to plot the symbol.
+Alternatively, combine the required arguments into a single, comma-separated string and use that as the symbol size (again, see **psxy** for details on the arguments needed).
 **T** *paragraph-text*
     One or more of these **T** records with *paragraph-text* printed with **FONT\_ANNOT\_PRIMARY**.
 To specify special positioning and